-All DGS employees who may be involved in Class I, Class II or Class III asbestos abatement shall be included in a medical monitoring program that meets the requirements of the OSHA standard 29 CFR 1926.1101(m).
+All DGS employees who may be involved in Class I, Class II or Class III asbestos abatement shall be included in a medical monitoring program that meets the requirements of the OSHA standard 29 CFR 1926.1101, section (m).
 The medical program generally includes an annual medical review by a licensed medical professional, pulmonary function testing, and periodic chest x-rays and EKGs.
-The records of employee medical monitoring shall be maintained in the employee confidential personnel files for thirty years beyond employment.
+The records of employee medical monitoring shall be maintained in the employee confidential personnel files.
 The Agency Safety Coordinator shall be informed if any employee is not medically fit to wear a respirator.
-Such employees shall be restricted from working on DGS environmental work.
+Such employees shall be restricted from working on the DGS Environmental Crew.